 Kate, you’re a newer addition to the Danella team.
 What brought you here?

 You’re right – I have been with Danella for two months now.
-I came on board to help re-start the engineering division, which focuses on broadband, and also to manage its day-to-day operations.
+I came on board to help re-start the design services division, which focuses on broadband, and also to manage its day-to-day operations.

 What does a typical day look like for you?